sensu/sensu-docs/content/sensu-go/5.16/api/cluster-role-bindings.md

 #### EXAMPLE {#clusterrolebindings-post-example}

-In the following example, an HTTP POST request is submitted to the `/clusterrolebindings` API to create a cluster role binding that assigns the `cluster-admin` cluster role to the user `bob`.
+In the following example, an HTTP POST request is submitted to the `/clusterrolebindings` API endpoint to create a cluster role binding that assigns the `cluster-admin` cluster role to the user `bob`.
 The request includes the cluster role binding definition in the request body and returns a successful HTTP `200 OK` response and the created cluster role binding definition.

 {{< highlight shell >}}